sforsyth99/sudoku-maven/README.md

 Here are some changes I'd like to make:

-* There is code in place to solve Sudoku puzzles.
-The solution could be hardcoded with the puzzle, and the solver could be moved to a Sudoku generator project.
+* Soliving the puzzle is slow.
+It would probably make more sense to provide the solution along with the original Sudoku puzzle, and use a different process to generate sudoku puzzles.
-* This project uses the Swing for the UI.
-I may update it to use JavaFX, but I then again I might not bother if I convert this to a web app.
+* This project uses the Swing for the UI (I know, I know...)
+I would update it to use JavaFX, but I I'm going to convert this to a web app, so probably won't bother.
 * The game only contains a few hard-coded Sudoku puzzles.
 I could use a Sudoku generator to create more.
-* Solving a puzzle is slow.
-I could run the solver in a thread, however, I'd rather just store the Sudoku solutions and use the solver as part of the Sudoku generator.
-* I will add an on-screen keyboard, timer, hints, and a way to choose the difficulty level.
+* Add an on-screen keyboard, timer, hints, and a way to choose the difficulty level.